makersacademy/CV/README.md

 - I have excellent writing, editing and editorial skills.
 I'm very proud that I was the first
   Channel 4 News journalist to report and edit a lead story on my own.

-#### Languages

-- Bilingual Finnish - English, have decent conversational French after studying in Bordeaux during
-  my gap year, and did Swedish and German to A-level standard

 ## Education

 #### Makers Academy (September - December 2019)